 ALSO READRealty mess: Supreme Court stops Jaypee directors from separating assets NCLT orders insolvency proceedings against Trivitron Healthcare Gujarat HC stays insolvency proceedings against Essar Steel NCLT initiates insolvency proceedings against Orchid Pharma Gujarat HC turns down Essar Steel plea against RBI's insolvency proceedings

+Jayaswal Neco Industries was also spared because it is close to repaying its loans.
+The company’s proposal to convert of part of its debt to equity was recently recommended by the independent evaluation committee formed in accordance with RBI guidelines to the joint lenders’ forum.
 A total of 376 cases have been admitted by the NCLT in 2017, of which four have been resolved and liquidation orders have been issued in 14 others.
 The rest are pending resolution.
 In 167 cases, the process was initiated by operational creditors.

 Financial creditors have initiated 122 cases, according to a report by Motilal Oswal.